KULANEAisha/Rule-Based-Expert-System-for-Student-Course-Advising/README.md

 ## Overview

 The  Rule-Based-Expert-System-for-Student-Course-Advising is a web application designed to guide students in selecting appropriate academic courses.
 It leverages a combination of a declarative rule engine and a structured decision tree, both implemented in Python, to generate personalized recommendations based on student-provided information.
-The user interface, built with HTML and styled using Bootstrap, features interactive course descriptions fetched dynamically from a backend API endpoint.

 ## Key Features

-* **Rule-Based Recommendations:** Employs a predefined set of rules (defined in `advisor.py`) to suggest courses based on student attributes like completed courses, interests, GPA, learning style, and preferences.
+* **Rule-Based Recommendations:** Employs a predefined set of rules to suggest courses based on student attributes like completed courses, learning style, and preferences.
-* **Decision Tree Recommendations:** Implements a hierarchical decision tree (also within `advisor.py`) to navigate through student attributes and arrive at course recommendations.
+* **Decision Tree Recommendations:** Implements a hierarchical decision tree to navigate through student attributes and arrive at course recommendations.
 * **Interactive Course Descriptions:** Provides detailed course descriptions in Bootstrap popovers, fetched asynchronously from the `/api/course_descriptions` RESTful API endpoint.
-* **Clear Input Form:** A user-friendly HTML form (`index.html`) allows students to input their relevant academic information.
 * **Organized Output:** Recommendations from both the rule-based system and the decision tree are presented clearly on the `recommendations.html` page.